Inevitable manifestation of wiggles in the expansion of the late Universe: Employing some simplest wavelets

-etc., where only up to $4^{\rm th}$ derivative are written explicitly. $\psi_{\rm G1}(z)$ and $\psi_{\rm G2}(z)$ are well-known wavelets and the latter is also known as the Ricker (Mexican hat) wavelet. $\psi_{\text{G}n}(z)$ are quasi-periodic functions, i.e., the redshift difference between consecutive peaks (whose amplitudes may differ) of the wave varies.
-We note that $\psi_{\rm G0}(z)$ itself is responsible for the fast damping of the wavelet function $\psi_{\text{G}n}(z)$ as $z$ moves away from $z_\dagger$ and that $n^{\rm th}$ derivative of $\psi_{\rm G0}(z)$ brings an $n^{\rm th}$ degree polynomial as a factor to itself, which in turn implies that $n$ stands also for the number of nodes of the $\psi_{\text{G}n}(z)$ function, i.e., the number of times the function crosses zero.
-These $n$ nodes correspond to $n+1$ wiggles [total of $n+1$ dips and bumps of $\psi(z)$]; the bumps of $\psi(z)$ manifest themselves as dips, and dips of $\psi(z)$ manifest themselves as bumps in $\delta(z)$ and equivalently $H(z)$, cf., Eq.~\eqref{eqn:sdevH}.
+etc., where only up to fourth derivative are written explicitly. $\psi_{\rm G1}(z)$ and $\psi_{\rm G2}(z)$ are well-known wavelets and the latter is also known as the Ricker (Mexican hat) wavelet. $\psi_{\text{G}n}(z)$ are quasiperiodic functions, i.e., the redshift difference between consecutive peaks (whose amplitudes may differ) of the wave varies.
+We note that $\psi_{\rm G0}(z)$ itself is responsible for the fast damping of the wavelet function $\psi_{\text{G}n}(z)$ as $z$ moves away from $z_\dagger$ and that $n$th derivative of $\psi_{\rm G0}(z)$ brings an $n$th degree polynomial as a factor to itself, which in turn implies that $n$ stands also for the number of nodes of the $\psi_{\text{G}n}(z)$ function, i.e., the number of times the function crosses zero.
+These $n$ nodes correspond to $n+1$ wiggles [total of $n+1$ dips and bumps of $\psi(z)$]; the bumps of $\psi(z)$ manifest themselves as dips, and dips of $\psi(z)$ manifest themselves as bumps in $\delta(z)$ and equivalently $H(z)$, cf. Eq.~\eqref{eqn:sdevH}.
 These manifestations directly translate to wiggles on either $\rho_{\rm DE}(z)$ or $G_{\rm eff}(z)$ depending on which function we attribute them to.
-The wiggly structure in these functions resemble the wiggles in their respective functions that are acquired from observational analyses utilizing parametric or non-parametric reconstructions~\cite{Escamilla:2021uoj,Bernardo:2021cxi}.
-Wiggles acquired in observational reconstructions are no surprise even if the data set does not contain CMB, because, wiggles are necessary for $H(z)$ to fit the measurements of the Hubble parameter from the BAO data without spoiling the success of $\Lambda$CDM in fitting the $D_M(z)$ values measured from the same BAO data (see Fig.~\ref{fig:kinematics}); and the logic we used to show the necessity of bumps still apply when $z_*$ is swapped for the effective redshift of a BAO measurement.
-The necessity of the wiggles only when low redshift data ($z<3$) is considered, is the subject of an upcoming work.
+The wiggly structure in these functions resemble the wiggles in their respective functions that are acquired from observational analyses utilizing parametric or nonparametric reconstructions~\cite{Escamilla:2021uoj,Bernardo:2021cxi}.
+Wiggles acquired in observational reconstructions are no surprise even if the dataset does not contain CMB, because wiggles are necessary for $H(z)$ to fit the measurements of the Hubble parameter from the BAO data better than $H_{\Lambda{\rm CDM}}$ without spoiling the success of $\Lambda$CDM in fitting the $D_M(z)$ values measured from the same BAO data (see Fig.~\ref{fig:kinematics}); and the logic we used to show the necessity of bumps still apply when $z_*$ is swapped for the effective redshift of a BAO measurement.